abiyevseymur/Cross-and-Zeros/README.md

+Cross and Zero Game
-Cross and Zeros full application on C#
+full application on C#